 Pacific Booker has a lease for the rental premise in which the Company's head office operates.
-It is a standard rental lease which expires in January 2018 and will be extended.
+It is a standard rental lease which expires in January 2019.
 Details on the financial obligations are detailed in our annual financial statements (Note 13).